kartoza/docker-mapproxy/README.md

 If you are mounting existing config directory i.e.  `./configuration` folder, you need to set the folder permission with `chown -R 1000:1000 ./configuration` from this directory.

-# docker-compose
+### docker-compose
 You can set up the services using the docker-compose.
 The docker-compose sets up the QGIS server container and links it to the mapproxy container and nginx for reverse proxy.

 An `index.html` is provided in the web folder to preview the layers in mapproxy.

-# Reverse proxy
+#### Reverse proxy

-The mapproxy container 'speaks' ``uwsgi`` protocol so you can also put nginx in front of it to receive http request and translate it to uwsgi
+The mapproxy container 'speaks' ``uwsgi`` protocol, so you can also put nginx in front of it to receive http request and translate it to uwsgi
 (try the ``nginx docker container``).
 However, our sample configuration by default make `uwsgi` uses `http` socket instead of `socket` parameter (uwsgi protocol).
 A sample configuration (via linked containers) that will forward traffic into the uwsgi container, adding the appropriate headers as needed is provided via docker-compose

-Take a look at the docker-compose to look at linking two or more containers
+Take a look at the [docker-compose](https://github.com/kartoza/docker-mapproxy/blob/develop/docker-compose.yml) or [docker-compose-s3](https://github.com/kartoza/docker-mapproxy/blob/develop/docker-compose-s3.yml) to look at linking two or more containers

 Once the service is up and running you can connect to the default demo mapproxy service by pointing QGIS' WMS client to the mapproxy service.